gambit/statprof/README.md

 ## Usage

-You use it with the following three functions:
+The statprof library exports the following three procedures:

 (profile-start!)
-  -- begin the profiling
+  -- Begin the profiling

 (profile-stop!)
-  -- end the profiling
+  -- End the profiling

-(write-profile-report <profile-dir>)
+(write-profile-report &lt;profile-dir&gt;)
-  -- output the data (annotated source) in HTML files in a
+  -- Write the profiling results in HTML files in the directory &lt;profile-dir&gt; (relative to the current directory).
+To view the results open the file &lt;profile-dir&gt/index.html .
-     <profile-dir> sub-directory created in the current directory.

 See the file demo.sld for a simple demo of how to use this library.
+The demo can be run with the command

+    gsi github.com/gambit/statprof/demo

 ## License